 Have an invention you would like to patent?
 Have a brand you would like to register as a trademark?
 Concerned about infringing someone else’s intellectual property?
 Is someone else infringing your IP?
 Need representation in an IP dispute?
 Austen is a patent attorney / trademark attorney who can help.
 These and other IP issues are his area of expertise.
 Contact Austen today to discuss.

 Patent marking can be important for obtaining full recovery of infringement damages.
 When enforcing a patent against an infringer in the United States, damages for infringement of a patented article can usually be recovered only from the date the infringer had actual or constructive notice of the patent(s), whichever comes first.
-Actual notice requires the affirmative communication of a specific charge of infringement, such as in a cease-and-desist letter or filing an infringement lawsuit.
+Actual notice requires the affirmative communication of a specific charge of infringement by the patentee to the accused infringer, such as in a cease-and-desist letter or filing an infringement lawsuit.
 Constructive notice is established by the patentee properly marking patented articles, regardless of whether a particular infringer actually sees that patent notice on products.

 The following is a brief overview of basic U.S. patent marking legal requirements as well as guidance about how to properly implement patent marking.
-A more detailed treatment is provided in the Patent Marking Guide.
+A more detailed treatment (with extensive examples) is provided in the Patent Marking Guide.

 The U.S. Marking Requirement

 The U.S. patent laws provide the following statutory marking requirement: